The Ratchet & Clank series has been around for nearly two decades and, in that time, has solidified itself in PlayStation hall of fame.

 Release Date: June 11, 2021

-Ratchet & Clank: Rift Apart is a continuation of the reboot’s updated graphical style and looks to be harnessing the increased horsepower of Sony’s PS5 console.
-As the first entry in the series in over four years, the game takes place in the present, where our titular heroes find themselves entangled in an interdimensional crisis.
+Ratchet & Clank: Rift Apart is a continuation of the reboot’s updated graphical style and harnesses the increased horsepower of Sony’s PS5 console.

 In it, a failed attempt at using the Dimensionator on Ratchet and Clank by Dr. Nefarious causes portals connecting different worlds to go haywire and begin opening and closing at random.